What are the elements of an effective hotline system?

 Clear policy guidance2,3

 Many hotlines have a complex web of policy guidance, developed as new policies were added on top of existing regulations over the course of many years.
 This can make it difficult for screeners to make consistent decisions.
 Providing clear policy guidance, including concrete definitions of abuse and neglect, facilitates more accurate and consistent screening decisions.
-Standardized decision tools, such as the structured decision-making tool used in New Jersey and Washington, can help front-line staff in making screening decisions by guiding them through a simple, structured process.
+Standardized decision tools, such as the Screening and Response Priority Tool (SCRPT) used in New Jersey and Washington, can help front-line staff in making screening decisions by guiding them through a simple, structured process.
 Such intake tools are most helpful to screeners when the tools are integrated with current policy through a child welfare information system, ensuring that the decision-making guidance is clear and straightforward.

 Reliable Decision-Making Processes